-If a shooting menu bank in which ISO has been set to HI-1 or HI-2 is chosen after On is selected for Custom Setting b1, sensitivity (ISO equivalency) will not be adjusted automatically.
-Sensitivity will also not be adjusted automatically if a Custom Settings bank in which On is selected for Custom Setting b1 is chosen after ISO has been set to HI-1 or HI-2.
+If a shooting menu bank in which ISO sensitivity has been set to a value over 800 is chosen after On is selected for Custom Setting b1, ISO sensitivity will not be adjusted automatically.
+ISO sensitivity will also not be adjusted automatically if a Custom Settings bank in which On is selected for Custom Setting b1 is chosen after ISO sensitivity has been set to a value over 800.

-📑 High ISO NR (😈 173)
+High ISO NR (176)

 Noise is more likely to appear in photographs taken at higher sensitivities.
-To reduce noise at sensitivities of ISO 400 equivalent and above, turn on the High ISO NR option in the shooting menu.
+To reduce noise at ISO sensitivities of ISO 400 equivalent and above, turn on the High ISO NR option in the shooting menu.